ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 If you're evaluating existing frameworks, I hope this gives you a better sense of what questions to ask.
 How do they handle placement?
 What happens during host failures?
 How do they approach versioning and upgrades?

-And if you just find distributed systems interesting, I hope these notes have been a useful tour of the territory.
+And if you just find distributed systems interesting, I hope these notes have been a useful tool or at least just a fun read.
 There's something deeply satisfying about building systems that coordinate work across many machines while maintaining strong guarantees.
 Actors are one elegant way to tame that complexity.